fre-hu/mdarray/DESIGN.md

 unfortunately this seems to be far away in the future.

-It is solved by having separate view types that can contain metadata, and that a reference is simply a pointer to the internal metadata structure `RawSpan`.
+It is solved by having separate view types that can contain metadata, and that a reference is simply a pointer to the internal metadata structure `RawSlice`.
-The owned array type `Grid` has the same metadata structure, which makes it possible to dereference from both the owned array and view types to a single reference type.
+The owned array type `Tensor` has the same metadata structure, which makes it possible to dereference from both the owned array and view types to a single reference type.

 The reference type is implemented as a zero sized type (ZST), or as an extern type with nightly features.
 What is important is to disallow mutation of the metadata, since otherwise one could modify the internal state of owned arrays creating undefined behavior.
-Internally in the `Span` methods there is a type cast to the metadata structure to access its contents.
+Internally in the `Slice` methods there is a type cast to the metadata structure to access its contents.

 It could be possible to use another solution in the future, e.g. unmovable types